martinlynge/bit-docs/content/docs/importing-components.md

 ## Upgrade a dependency of sourced components

 Imported (sourced) components are isolated from the project's environment (using its own `node_modules` directory, a dedicated build flow, etc).
-This means that updating its dependencies needs to happen in the component's isolated environment - i.e the folder its imported too.
+This means that updating its dependencies needs to happen in the component's isolated environment - i.e the folder it's imported to.

 Below described the steps Bit takes in order to determine the component's dependencies and their versions.